 Free resignation letter templates to download

 Of course, the reasons for your resignation could be multiple and can vary greatly - there’s no such thing as a letter that covers all areas.
-Here are a few resignation letter templates that you can download and edit for your own specific situation.
+Here are a few templates (as an editable word document) that you can download and edit for your own specific situation.

-1. Basic resignation letter template - If you want to keep it relatively simple and short, a basic letter is perfect.
+1. Basic template - If you want to keep it relatively simple and short, a basic letter is perfect.

-2. New job resignation letter template - For when you’ve found, applied to, and been the successful candidate in interviews for a new job at another company or in another industry.
+2. New job template - For when you’ve found, applied to, and been the successful candidate in interviews for a new job at another company or in another industry.

-3. Career progression resignation letter template - If the main motivation for your departure is that you feel there is a lack of progression opportunities in your current role.
+3. Career progression template - If the main motivation for your departure is that you feel there is a lack of progression opportunities in your current role.